Jagat Singh Mehta

 Mehta's diplomatic contributions earned him widespread recognition, including prestigious honors such as the Padma Bhushan in 2002.

-Beyond his diplomatic career, he played a pivotal role in resurrecting and leading Vidya Bhawan, driven by his commitment and his father’s vision of bridging the gap between the rich and the poor by providing civic-minded education to all.
+Beyond his diplomatic career, he played a pivotal role in resurrecting and leading Vidya Bhawan, driven by his commitment and his father's vision of bridging the gap between the rich and the poor by providing civic-minded education to all.
 He sought to extend the lessons of diplomacy into education, fostering democratic values and egalitarian principles among young students while ensuring access to high-quality education for all.

-Jagat Singh Mehta died at the age of 91 in Udaipur due to age-related health issues.
+Mehta died at the age of 91 in Udaipur due to age-related health issues.

 Early life and education

-Jagat Singh Mehta was born in Udaipur to a family of public servants who had served in the princely State of Mewar since Rana Hamir’s time.
+Jagat Singh Mehta was born in Udaipur to a family of public servants who had served in the princely State of Mewar since Rana Hamir's time.
 His mother died due to tuberculosis when he was 2 years old, leaving him as the only child to the care of his father, Dr. Mohan Singh Mehta, and his extended family.
 After pursuing some of his early years of schooling in Indore, Mehta was admitted to the Modern School in Delhi which was then the best-known non-missionary educational institution in northern India.
-In 1932, he was admitted to Vidya Bhawan, a school started by his father Dr. Mohan Singh Mehta with his associates with the goal of inculcating Gandhian ideals in youngsters and providing “uncommon education to common children”.
+In 1932, he was admitted to Vidya Bhawan, a school started by his father Dr. Mohan Singh Mehta with his associates with the goal of inculcating Gandhian ideals in youngsters and providing "uncommon education to common children".

-In 1937, Jagat’s father got him admitted to Leighton Park, a Quaker school in Reading, England.
+In 1937, Jagat's father got him admitted to Leighton Park, a Quaker school in Reading, England.
 He completed his A-levels there and returned back to India at the onset of World War II where he enrolled at Allahabad University.
 He led a rich life, involving himself in sports such as squash and the University Training Corps (UTC), where he became platoon of his service after 2 years.
 He got a first-class MA (final) at Allahabad University.
 He then taught as a lecturer at Allahabad University for six months in the English Department.

 In 1945, he got a wartime commission in the Royal Indian Navy and was even offered a permanent commission, but he turned it down because he had a deep desire to join the Indian Civil Services.
 After sitting for the exam, he proceeded to study Economics at St John's College, Cambridge, where he learned that he had been selected in the Indian Civil Services.
 His selection came at a time when there was a transition being made from the ICS and IPS to the Indian Administrative Services and the Indian Foreign Services respectively.
 Based on his examination and an interview with Prime Minister Jawahar Lal, he was appointed to the Indian Foreign Services in 1947.